zammad/zammad-org/src/en/reference/rest-api/intro.md

 parameter.
 :::

-In order to use pagination you'll need two get options: `per_page` and `page`.
+To use pagination you'll need two get options: `per_page` and `page`.
 Combine them to receive 5 results from the first result
 page: `?page=1&per_page=5` - increase page count to get more results.